If satisfied employees are the glue that binds the company, employee surveys are an essential ingredient for that bond.

 - How useful have role-based conversations with your manager been?

-When an employee exits a company, it is hopefully a good departure.
+- When an employee leaves a company, it is hopefully on good terms.
 If it is, you should know what you’re doing right.
 If not, you should definitely know what you’re doing wrong.
-A big part of employee experience management is to find out how they feel when they’re leaving.
-Exit employee surveys help you with that.
+A big part of employee experience is to measure sentiments upon exit.
+Exit surveys help you with that.

-We know by now that retaining employees gives your company a competitive advantage.
-Companies that have a high exit rate also have low performance overall.
+- Also, we know by now that retaining employees gives your company a competitive advantage.
+Companies that have a high exit rate also have a low performance overall.
 No surprises there.
-But it is tricky to figure out what makes for satisfied employees who stay on with your company.
-Each time someone leaves is a precious opportunity to find out why.
+But it is tricky to figure out what satisfies the employees who stay.
+Each time someone leaves, it is a precious opportunity to find that out.

-When an employee is offboarding, they can still be really helpful to your organization.
-They can tell you what parts of the work culture are great.
+- When an employee is offboarding, they can still be really helpful for your organization.
+An Employee Turnover Questionnaire will reveal what parts of the work culture are great.
 If there are any problematic elements, employees can warn you about those too.

-If a manager, in particular, is creating bad employee experiences, you should be in the know.
-An exit employee survey is an opportunity to find all that out.
+- If a manager, in particular, is creating bad employee experiences, you should be in the know.
+An exit survey is an opportunity to find all that out.

-Beyond that, exit surveys also help you prepare better for the exit interview.
-You already have an initial idea regarding the employee’s opinions about the company.
-You can then use the exit interview to dig deeper.
+- Beyond that, exit surveys also help you prepare better for the exit interview.
+To elaborate, you already have an idea regarding the worker’s opinions about the company.
+Then, you can use the exit interview to dig deeper.

 - What are your main reasons for quitting this job?